 The convenient organizational features of Microsoft Teams for meetings eliminate having to get everyone up to speed if they weren’t able to attend your meeting.
 All of the necessary documents are right where they need to be in Teams, and all people involved in the project have instant access to them.

 Plus, with the ability to record Teams calls, your employees can get a quick refresher on anything they might need to know before starting their piece of the project, simply by playing back the recording in Microsoft Stream.

 |Pro tip: To make video meeting recordings even more beneficial for your employees, ensure that you have live captioning turned on.|

 If meetings feel like a hassle, Microsoft Teams is the application you’re looking for.

 With many different features, Microsoft Teams provides an array of benefits for scheduling and preparing all of your company meetings.

 Whether you have daily check-ins with your department, weekly project updates with a manager, or even town halls for your entire organization, Microsoft Teams is the place to have them all.

 Using Microsoft Teams for meetings means your meeting documents and conversations leading up to the meeting are readily accessible, and you’ll no longer have to drudge through your overflowing email inbox to find pertinent information.

 Do you want to have more productive collaboration, meetings and workplace communication?

-Contact CoreTech today to learn about the many benefits of Microsoft Teams—and how your business can take advantage of all of them.
+Contact CoreTech today to learn about the many benefits of using Microsoft Teams for meetings—and how your business can take advantage of all of them.